 You do not have to go through this alone.
 Contact us today to schedule your free appointment to discuss your pregnancy options.
-We have four convenient locations in Albuquerque, Los Lunas, Moriarty, and Rio Rancho.
+We have four convenient locations in Albuquerque, Los Lunas, Edgewood, and Rio Rancho.

 DISCLAIMER: THIS WEBSITE DOES NOT PROVIDE MEDICAL or LEGAL ADVICE